econoalchemist/SeedSigner/04_Generate-Seed.md

 <img src="assets/seedgen07.png">
 </p>

 Finally, your mnemonic phrase will be displayed.
 The screen displays four words at a time.
-Follow the directions in the next section
+Follow the directions in the next section, "Seed Backup", to see how to secure this information.

 ## With Dice
 Randomness with dice rolls is calculated by `log2(6) = 2.58 bits of entropy`, this is why it takes 50 rolls for 128 bits or 99 rolls for 256 bits: `log2(6)*99 = 255.9`.
 By rolling a dice 99 times, you are providing the randomness necessary to create a random number that is impossible to guess.